 Ever wondered how your super savings compare with other UniSuper members like you?
 The Compare me tool compares your current super balance to other UniSuper members based on age, gender and UniSuper product.

-For members approaching their preservation age this calculator describes alternative ways to use their super to achieve their retirement goals.
-Depending on a members personal circumstances and goals, their alternatives may assist in:
+If you're approaching preservation age this calculator describes alternative ways to use your super to achieve your retirement goals.
+Depending on your personal circumstances and goals, these alternatives may help you:

-- supplementing income while moving to part-time work.
+- supplement your income while moving to part-time work.